For water quality data for non-regulated parameters, such as pH, alkalinity, hardness, and conductivity, are provided on SPU's website at:

 When you return, shut off all faucets and turn on the water at the meter.
 Open faucets one at a time to remove any air in the line.
 Turn the water back on in the house and check for any leaks by watching the water meter for movement.

 If you are a homeowner or a tenant the procedure is the same.
-Simply call the District office.
+Simply go to the "Customer" tab, "Start/Stop Service" and fill out the appropriate form.
 We will need to know the closing date; new owner/tenant name (if known); and forwarding address information.
-If you are selling your home and going through escrow, the Escrow Company will fax a final bill request to our office.
+If you are selling your home and going through escrow, the Escrow Company will usually fax a final bill request to our office.
 We encourage both the previous and new owner/tenant to call us.

 The regularly-scheduled Board meetings are held on the first and third Tuesday of each month, commencing at 4:30 p.m.
 The public is encouraged to attend.
 If you have item(s) and/or concerns you would like included on the agenda, please contact the office during normal business hours.
 Your request must be received at least 48 hours prior to meeting dates.